belle2/basf2/online_book/analysis/topoana.rst

    lines in one step.
 Could you figure out a way to do this?

 .. admonition:: Hint
-   :class: toggle xhint stacked
+   :class: dropdown xhint stacked

    Use the ``system`` function of the ``os`` module in your python steering script.

 .. admonition:: Solution
-   :class: toggle solution stacked
+   :class: dropdown solution

    Revise your python steering script by adding ``import os`` to the end of its preamble and appending ``os.system('topoana.exe topoana.card')`` at its end,